"You do offer the best learning in town!"-- SDSU School of Social Work

 - How to interpret state regulations (Title 22) and understand how the application of regulations may influence policy.

 - How small, not-for-profits operate, network and advocate.

-- About the role and influence of the myriad of entities involved in this area of senior advocacy (i.e. District Attorneys, Legislators, Department of Social Services, senior services, other advocacy orgs, etc.)
+- About the role and influence of entities involved in this area of senior advocacy (i.e. District Attorneys, Legislators, Department of Social Services, senior services, other advocacy orgs, etc.)

 - About the fastest growing segment of the long-term care industry (assisted living), facility operations, state oversight and administration, issues facing dependent seniors, elder abuse and so much more.